-What if the monopsonist also has market power or monopoly power as a seller in the downstream market?
+What if the buyer also has market power or monopoly power on its selling side?
 Those consequences are depicted in Figure 3.
-Here, the monopsonist reduces its purchases to the point where the marginal revenue received for its sales of the input product in the downstream market (MRP or marginal revenue product) intersects with its marginal cost for the input (MIC) in the upstream market.
-Again price (Pm) and quantity (Qm) are below competitive levels Pc and Qc in the upstream market.
-And, indeed, output in the upstream market may be restricted even further than in the case where the downstream market is competitive.
+Here, the monopsonist reduces its purchases to the point where the marginal revenue received for its sales of the product embodying the input (MRP or marginal revenue product) intersects with its marginal cost for the input (MIC).
+Again price (Pm) and quantity (Qm) are below competitive levels.
+And, indeed, output may be restricted even further than in the case where the downstream market is competitive.